Load Full Website

 Building Permitting

-State law requires all cities (and counties in areas where there is no city) to administer and enforce the California Building Standards Code.
-The California Building Standards Code contains statewide standards for the design, construction/improvement, and demolition of buildings and structures.
-New editions of the California Building Standards Code are adopted by the California Building Standards Commission every three years with additional, supplemental updates adopted in intervening years.
-As a result, projects constructed today are likely to be required to comply with standards different than projects constructed in previous years and under previous versions of the California Building Standards Code.
+State law requires all cities (and counties in areas where there is no city) to enforce the California Building Standards Code.
+The California Building Standards Code contains statewide standards for the design, construction, alteration, and maintenance of buildings, structures, and certain equipment.
+New editions of the California Building Standards Code are adopted by the California Building Standards Commission every three years with additional errata and supplements adopted in intervening years.
+Due to the frequency with which the California Building Standards Code changes, projects constructed today are likely to be required to comply with standards different than projects that were constructed in previous years.

 Before starting any construction or demolition, please contact the City of Laguna Woods to inquire about building permit requirements.
 The City of Laguna Woods’ permit counter is open from 7:30 a.m. to 2:30 p.m. (closed 12 to 1 p.m.), Monday through Friday (closed holidays), and by appointment.
 Please call City Hall at (949) 639-0500 to confirm hours of operation or schedule an appointment.